ocupop/dartlang.org/src/_pages/community/faq.md

 Yes!
 [Polymer Dart] is a port of polymer to Dart.
 Polymer is a set of polyfills and usability enhancements for web components.

-### Q. Should I use Angular or polymer?
+### Q. Should I use Angular or Polymer?

 Both.
 Or either.
 It's really up to you.
-We envision a world where polymer lets you create and use custom elements.
+We envision a world where Polymer lets you create and use custom elements.
 You should be able to use custom elements in any web app.